UrsaDK/GmailSync/README.md

 **Version:** 1.2.0
 **Status:** Fully functional, but missing tests.

-A script that facilitates that facilitates transfer of mail from one Gmail account to another.
-During the transfer all To, From, Cc and Bcc headers matching the old account are rewritten to match the new account.
+A script to facilitate migration of mail from one Gmail account to another.
+During the migration all To, From, Cc and Bcc headers matching the old account are rewritten to match the new account.

 Requirements
 ------------